Hairline crack near bottom of handle cannot be felt with hand nor does it affect the structural integrity of the masskrug.

 The legendary and mythical figure, Gambrinus, dates, shall we say, way back.
 But perhaps the best information I have read on the legend of Gambrinus is here: [link],Tacitus%20in%20about%2098%20CE.

-As always, I very much welcome your feedback to fill in my unknowns or uncertainties, or to correct errors.
+As always, I very much welcome your feedback to help fill in my unknowns or uncertainties, or to correct errors.
 But most importantly, to learn and share our common passion for the world of steins.

 Cheers!